KK4TEE/factARy/README.md

 It's made of three components: a mod to Factorio, the viewer client with the extra screen, and a small python server to bind them together.

-# Current status: Proof of Concept only
+# Current status: Alpha
 * Factorio Mod:  Mostly Functional, included in this repository
 * Python Server: Functional, included in this repository
-* Unity Viewer:  Somewhat Functional, not included yet.
+* Unity Viewer:  Somewhat Functional, binary included in releases only

 The Unity client currently uses some proprietary plugins that can't be shared in an open source project, so I will see about adjusting the project to share what I can.
 A zipped executable will be coming soon(tm) to the Releases page.